RichardLitt/wordhoardpress.com/_posts/2017-11-13-min-mod-patrick-snyder.md

 –––

 I have sailed over a sea
-Where I a met angels and demons,
+Where I met angels and demons,
 Where I lived and died.
 I didn’t know what I did,
 Why do the men of the earth have